nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-ConcurrentJob.md

   // ...

+  /// <summary>Starts the background job</summary>
+  /// <remarks>
+  ///   This will start the background job unless it is already running, in which
+  ///   case it will do nothing.
+  /// </remarks>
+  protected: void Start();

   /// <summary>Starts or restarts the background job</summary>
   /// <remarks>
   ///   If the background job was already running, this cancels it, then lifts